Alexiush/LOGQ/docs/logical_querying.md

 ### Logical query state

 Logical query state is pretty unusual:
-- Query remembers it's state, when executed again it continues to iterate through proofs - query that returns true on first (2nd, 3rd and so on) iterations can return false.
+- Query remembers its state, when executed again it continues to iterate through proofs - query that returns true on first (2nd, 3rd and so on) iterations can return false.
 To reset query Reset method used.
 - Query can't be modified after first execution.
 If you declare your query long before the execution and don't want it to be modified later use End method.